 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are linked above.
 Please consult them for more information and a licensed professional for personalized recommendations.

-Photo credits: jill111, Unsplash, chezbeate, PublicDomainPictures, Pexels
+Benefits of vitamin D photo credits: jill111, Unsplash, chezbeate, PublicDomainPictures, Pexels

 Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
 Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.